 Additionally, qualitative testing has shown the mid-point of the scale (5) acts as an important cut-off for respondents for assessing their own well-being, with responses below five seen largely as a negative response.

 The thresholds used for personal well-being have been tested.
 It was concluded that the thresholds should be kept as they currently are until further work takes place, as there seem to be differences in the characteristics and circumstances of those reporting 0 to 4 for their personal well-being and those reporting 5 or 6.

 Our initial analysis suggests that people rating life satisfaction, worthwhile and happiness as 4 or below on the scale are much more likely to have the characteristics and circumstances associated with poor well-being than those rating these aspects of well-being even one point higher (5 or above), who are rating their own well-being more positively.

 While the definition of lowest well-being should not be overly narrow, it needs to be narrow enough to offer clear insights into the lives of those with the poorest well-being.
 This will enable clearer decision-making about what can be done to support them.

 Ratings are grouped in a similar way for the anxiety question, but as most people tend to rate their anxiety lower than 5 (indicating higher well-being), the ratings are grouped in a way which reflect this difference.

-As the personal well-being data have only been collected since April 2011, ONS have tried various methods of analysing and presenting the findings to see which best meets the needs of those who use the data.
+As the personal well-being data have only been collected since April 2011, Office for National Statistics (ONS) has tried various methods of analysing and presenting the findings to see which best meets the needs of those who use the data.

-For the ‘anxious yesterday’ question the ratings were grouped as follows:
+For the anxiety yesterday question, the ratings were grouped as follows: